How does a 50% raise sound to you?

 The third contact in your follow-up system is about two months after your initial sale.
 The purpose of this call is to provide value and ask for a booking.

 For example, my wife sells Norwex, and she recommends a deep clean for the microfiber cloths every few months to keep them working their best.

 They have heard from you at a party and twice after the party.
 They know you care, and they have been using your product for two months.

 After this initial “new customer follow-up period” is completed, it is now time to set the customers into your ongoing follow-up schedule.
 If they purchased a consumable product from you, then follow up with your customer every two months.
 If they didn’t, then space it out to every three.

-You want your customer to always think of you when they think of your product or company, not someone else.
+You want your customers to always think of you when they think of your product or company, not someone else.
 To do this, you need to provide an amazing experience by providing great service and staying in touch.